EtheaDev/SVGIconImageList/README.md

 ![Setup](./Demo/Images/Setup.png)

+## Documentation

+Follow the [Project Site](https://ethea.it/docs/svgiconimagelist/) to known how to use those components to modernize your Delphi VCL or FMX applications with scalable, colored and beautiful icons.

 ## You can search and download Icons directly from the WEB!

 From version 4.3 an integrated service is now available in the component editor to download SVG icons from the WEB, via the API provided by [iconify.design](https://iconify.design/).